We’re so excited for your engagement session!

 Planning for Your Upper Peninsula Engagement Session!

-A big, messy worry that gets in the way of many couples’ excitement about their engagement photos is that they just don’t know what to wear.
-They’re looking forward to a special portrait session celebrating an exciting time in their lives – but at the same time, they dread their session because they worry that they’ll look awkward in front of the camera.
+A common fear for couples ahead of their engagement photos is that they just don’t know what to wear.
+They’re looking forward to a special portrait session celebrating this exciting time in their lives – but at the same time, they dread their session because they worry that they’ll look awkward in front of the camera.

 Since many couples have plans to use their engagement portraits on their save-the-date cards, guest book, wedding website and more, not knowing what to wear can lead to serious stressing out!